 Project planning can be an exercise in futility.
 As soon as your best laid plans are mapped, a bump in the road steers you off course.
 Even the best project planners in the world cannot avoid the unforeseen.
 And even fewer have the technology at their disposal to adjust resources on-the-fly to accommodate obstacles while assessing the downstream impact of such changes.

-Not to mention investing in new technology, processes and people to implement such analysis can seem overwhelming.
-There are hard and soft costs associated with change and that frequently overshadow the hidden costs of planning disruption.
+Not to mention investing in new technology, processes, and people to implement such analyses can seem overwhelming.
+There are hard and soft costs associated with change that frequently overshadow the hidden costs of planning disruption.
 But the hidden costs are having a far greater impact on company performance than most expect.

 So, what are these hidden costs lurking below the surface that are impacting your productivity and hurting your bottom line?

 Delivery delays are often expected.
 However, if they become systemic throughout an organization, they will have a major impact on company's productivity.
 If a company is managing five projects running 3-week sprints and each are delayed just a single day per sprint, your company will lose an entire sprint per year.
 And this doesn’t even take into account the frustration internal and external clients feel when their projects are not completed in a timely fashion.
 Over the course of a year the result is significant and a team that can buck the trend of delays will be recognized.

 2. Your backlog is growing and software is missing the market